NECOtype/vague-vivaldi/README.md

 ## Usage

-1. In Vivaldi, go to `Settings` then select `Themes`
+1. In Vivaldi, go to `Settings`
+2. Select `Themes`, in the sidebar
-2. Click "Import Themes" and select the vague-vivaldi.zip file you got from this repository
+3. Click `Import Themes` and select the `vague-vivaldi.zip` file from this repository
-3. Click `Update` from the Theme Preview popup to apply it
+4. Click `Update` from the `Theme Preview` popup to apply it

 ## Thanks to contributors